rmraya/JavaPM/README.md

 ## Java Properties Manager

-JavaPM is a set of scripts for localizing Java projects using XLIFF as intermediate format.
+JavaPM is a set of scripts for localizing Java projects using XLIFF as an intermediate format.

+JavaPM scans a source folder for all Java resource bundles and converts all source .properties files into a single XLIFF file.

+After translating an XLIFF file created by JavaPM, import it to generate the .properties files corresponding to the target language.

+## Binary downloads

+You can download compressed binary packages for Windows, macOS and Linux from [https://maxprograms.com/products/javapm.html](https://maxprograms.com/products/javapm.html).

 ## Convert .properties to XLIFF